samael205/Programming-Challenges/SpeakingChatterbot/README.md

 ###### Speaking chatter bot with voice recognition
 He can talk but also you can communicate with him via Web!

-He learn by saving all unknown answers from user to csv file
+He learns by saving all unknown answers from user to CSV file

 ```python
 def ask_question(self):